-Our independent registered public accounting firm has included an explanatory paragraph relating to our ability to continue as a going concern in its report on our audited financial statements included in this report.
+Our independent registered public accounting firm has included an explanatory paragraph relating to our ability to continue as a going concern in its report on our audited financial statements included in this prospectus.
 Our audited financial statements on December 31, 2024, were prepared assuming that we will continue as a going concern.

 Primarily as a result of our losses and limited cash balances and cash flows, the report of our independent registered public accounting firm for the fiscal year ended December 31, 2024, contains an explanatory paragraph on our financial statements stating that the Company has suffered recurring losses from operations and has accumulated deficit that raise substantial doubt about the Company's ability to continue as a going concern.
-While the Company raised proceeds of \$755,000 during the year ended December 31, 2024, by way of private placement offerings to accredited investors, it does not believe its resources will be sufficient to meet its operating and capital needs beyond the second quarter of 2025.
-The Company expects it will require additional capital to fully implement the scope of its proposed business operations, which raises substantial doubt about its ability to continue as a going concern.
-The Company will have to continue to rely on equity and debt financing, and/or continued support from its officers and directors.
-There can be no assurance that financing, whether debt or equity, will be available to the Company in the amount required at any particular time or for any particular period or, if available, that it can be obtained on favorable terms.
+While we raised proceeds of \$755,000 during the year ended December 31, 2024, by way of private placement offerings to accredited investors, we do not believe our resources will be sufficient to meet our operating and capital needs beyond the second quarter of 2025].
+We expect we will require additional capital to fully implement the scope of our proposed business operations, which raises substantial doubt about our ability to continue as a going concern.
+We will have to continue to rely on equity and debt financing, and/or continued support from our officers and directors.
+There can be no assurance that financing, whether debt or equity, will be available to us in the amount required at any particular time or for any particular period or, if available, that it can be obtained on favorable terms.